What spam filters do you use?

 How accurate is the spam filter?

 If mail sent to you matches any of the spam filter checks, the chances are extremely high that it's unwanted spam.
-We're confident enough of this that our staff use "High Spam Filtering" for all our own mailboxes.
+We're confident enough of this that our staff use "Standard Spam Filtering" for all our own mailboxes.

 However, you should keep in mind that although such a message is almost certainly spam, we can't guarantee it.
 For example, one of your friends may have misconfigured his mail program to use an invalid "From" address, or he may have signed up with an ISP that has misconfigured their servers to allow spammers to send messages through their network.
 Such situations can lead to incorrect blocking.
 (If incorrect blocking does happen, the person writing to you will receive an error message saying why the message can't be delivered; the message won't just vanish.)